harfbuzz/boring-expansion-spec/glyf1-cubicOutlines.md

 If there are no on-curve points and all (even number of) off-curve points are `CUBIC`, the first off-curve point is considered the first control-point of a cubic-Bezier, and implied on-curve points are inserted between the every second point and the next one as usual.

 As in the `glyf` version 0 table, an implied on-curve point is inserted between any two neighboring quadratic off-curve points.

+## Hinting

+Hinting works exactly the same for quadratic-in-glyf, with points addressed by index number.